 - An Anti-Hero example, Nanami from Katanagatari is by leagues stronger than her brother Shichika.
 When she was younger, her father refused to train her in the Kyoutoryuu style, not because she was a girl, not because she was always sick, but because she's far too strong for him.

-- A Dragon Ball Z Non-Serial Movie is based on Frieza's stronger older brother Kooler showing up on Earth to kill Goku for killing his brother (Goku hadn't actually killed Frieza, but Kooler didn't know that).
+- A Dragon Ball Z Non-Serial Movie is based on Freeza's stronger older brother Cooler showing up on Earth to kill Goku for killing his brother.
+(Goku hadn't actually killed Freeza, but Cooler didn't know that.)
+Ironically, Frieza gets revived much later on and becomes the stronger sibling again, though Cooler still beats him in savviness and having a Super Mode that doesn't bleed stamina like a punctured water balloon.

-- Inverted in Gundam SEED and Gundam SEED Destiny, where Destinys Rey Za Burrel is the younger, less insane "sibling" of SEEDs Rau Le Creuset.
-Where Le Creuset was The Big Bad and sought the destruction of the human race, Rey's a Well-Intentioned Extremist who believes Utopia Justifies the Means, acts as The Dragon to new Big Bad Gilbert Durandal, and isn't nearly the physical threat that Le Creuset was.
+- Inverted in Mobile Suit Gundam SEED and Mobile Suit Gundam SEED Destiny, where Destinys Rey Za Burrel is the younger, less insane "sibling" of SEEDs Rau Le Creuset.
+Where Le Creuset was the Big Bad and sought the destruction of the human race, Rey's a Well-Intentioned Extremist who believes Utopia Justifies the Means, acts as The Dragon to new Big Bad Gilbert Durandal, and isn't nearly the physical threat that Le Creuset was.

-- In Fullmetal Alchemist, the younger brother Alphonse has been always stronger than his brother Edward in combat.
+- In Fullmetal Alchemist, the younger brother Alphonse has been always stronger than his brother Edward in combat, even before he became a suit of Animated Armor.
 On the other hand, Edward is the better alchemist and uses it in battle, too.

-- Elder Shroob Princess in Mario & Luigi: Partners in Time.
+- The Elder Princess Shroob in Mario & Luigi: Partners in Time.

-- Flandre Scarlet from Touhou's sixth game, Embodiment of Scarlet Devil (her sister, Remilia, is the game's last boss).
+- Flandre Scarlet from the sixth game, Embodiment of Scarlet Devil (her sister, Remilia, is the game's last boss).

 - Shizuha Aki is the midboss to Minoriko Aki's stage in Mountain of Faith.
 They're both still ridiculously weak, though, being the bosses of Stage 1.

-- And in Subterranean Animism, Koishi Komeiji (Extra stage) to Satori Komeiji (fourth stage).
+- In Subterranean Animism, Koishi Komeiji (Extra stage) to Satori Komeiji (fourth stage).

 - Hooktail in Paper Mario: The Thousand-Year Door actually has two other siblings.
 Gloomtail, who is her brother and is basically a Palette Swap.
 Bonetail is the eldest of the group and is an undead dragon lurking in the Bonus Dungeon.